rubyu/clipboard-history-merger/README.md

-# Clipboard History Manager
+# Clipboard History Merger

-Clipboard History Manager is a utility for managing a history of clipboard contents, and pasting a concatenation of recent clipboard entries using a keyboard shortcut.
+Clipboard History Merger is a utility for managing a history of clipboard contents, and pasting a concatenation of recent clipboard entries using a keyboard shortcut.

 ## Features